t-kikuc/ecstop/README.md

   ecstop all [flags]

 Flags:
-      --all-clusters     Stop resources of all clusters in the region --cluster string   Name or ARN of the cluster to stop resources
+  -a, --all-clusters     Stop resources in all clusters in the region -c, --cluster string   Name or ARN of the cluster to stop resources
 ```

 - Only one of `--all-clusters` or `--cluster` is required.